-IBSE is very pleased to introduce you all to our guest speaker Dr. Anshu Bhardwaj who will give IBSE Seminar on Tuesday, 11th February 2020 in BT Seminar Hall (Biotechnology Dept. Block 1, Ground Floor), at 03:30 pm.
-The title of her presentation will be: “Data-driven approaches to address Antimicrobial Resistance (AMR)”.
+IBSE is very pleased to introduce you all to our guest speaker Dr. Anshu Bhardwaj who gave IBSE Seminar on Tuesday, 11th February 2020 in BT Seminar Hall (Biotechnology Dept. Block 1, Ground Floor), at 03:30 pm.
+The title of her presentation was: “Data-driven approaches to address Antimicrobial Resistance (AMR)”.
 Anshu Bhardwaj obtained her Ph.D. in understanding genotype-to-phenotype correlations in human mitochondrial diseases.
 She then joined CSIR as one of the founding PIs of the Open Source Drug Discovery Project in 2008.

 About the India-EMBO Symposium Richard Feynman once famously remarked, “What I cannot create, I do not understand”.
 As engineers strive to create complex systems, biologists have strived to understand the evolved complexities of biological systems.
 This Symposium will bring together biologists, engineers, and theoreticians to discuss exciting advancements and exchange ideas and challenges in the field of synthetic biology.
 The invited speakers are leaders in the fields of synthetic biology, metabolic engineering, and microbial communities.